omnivector-solutions/osd-documentation/testing/_sources/installation.rst.txt

   either ``latest/edge`` channel or from your local machine.
 The latter one is specially useful for development, see :ref:`charm-development` for details.

-The ``slurm-addons`` directory contains overlays to extend SLURM with plugins:
+The ``slurm-addons`` directory contains overlays to extend Slurm with plugins:

 - ``slurm-addons/influxdb.yaml``: overlay to relate ``slurmctld`` to InfluxDB, to collect profiling information about the jobs.
 See